sailoog/openplotter-documentation/en/how_does_it_work.md

 * **F**.
 You can receive NMEA data from any device connected to OpenPlotter by WiFi.
 You have to create a TCP/UDP input.

 ##Outputs
 * **A**.
 Multiplexed NMEA stream.
-All inputs gathered in an output.
+All inputs gathered in TCP localhost 10110 output.
 It is sent to OpenCPN, other external devices and OpenPlotter for calculations.
 * **B**.
 Orders to autopilot.
 It can be sent to a serial device directly from OpenCPN.
 * **C**.
 Remote desktop.
 * **D**.
 Video and audio output by HDMI port.
 Alternatively, you can get analog video and audio using the composite port.